physimals/quantiphyse-docs/load_save.rst

 File Formats
 ============

 This software package works with NIFTI volumes.
-DICOM files will need to be converted to NIFTI first using one of a number of tools including:
+Some builds may contain experimentatl support for folders of DICOM files, however this is not well tested.

+Alternative packages which are able to convert DICOM files to NIFTI include the following:

  - `itk-snap <http://www.itksnap.org/pmwiki/pmwiki.php>`_
  - `dcm2nii <https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage>`_